 Also, more people ride the bus in this neighborhood each day to get to work than 97.2% of U.S. neighborhoods.

-American households most often have a car, and regularly they have two or three.
-But households in the Hackensack Southeast neighborhood buck this trend.
+Most American households own a car or other vehicle.
+Many own two cars or perhaps three.
+In the United States, it is useful to have an automobile not only for commuting, but also for shopping and getting to other services one needs.
+But NeighborhoodScout's analysis revealed that households in the Hackensack Southeast neighborhood have a highly unusual car ownership.
 28.5% of the households in this neighborhood don't own a car at all.
 This is more carless households than NeighborhoodScout found in 97.0% of U.S. neighborhoods.

 In addition, three-deckers, duplexes, old Victorian homes cut up into apartments.
 Independent stores on the corner selling pizza.
 These are some of the hallmarks of neighborhoods with lots of small 2, 3, and 4 unit apartment buildings.
 The Hackensack Southeast neighborhood really stands out in this regard, however, as it is dominated by such small apartment buildings more than nearly any other neighborhood in America.
 This is a stunning visual and lifestyle example of this type of neighborhood.
 In fact, 31.0% of the real estate here are small 2, 3, or 4 unit apartment buildings, which is a higher proportion than found in 95.0% of America's neighborhoods.